ctrl-hub/technical-challenge/README.md

 If you are unfamiliar with HAVS, there is some background information from the [HSE](https://www.hse.gov.uk/vibration/hav/index.htm) you can read.

 The general business premise is that we have users who use equipment items on a daily basis.
-Different equipment has differnt  vibration magnitudes that, depending on the duration of use, contribute to the HAVS score of a user.
+Different equipment has different  vibration magnitudes that, depending on the duration of use, contribute to the HAVS score of a user.
 There are two numbers that we care about when summarising a user's exposure - the "Partial Exposure Points" and the "Partial Exposure A(8)".

 So that you do not need to reverse engineer the calculations the HSE look for, here is the calculation expressed as a function which you may choose to use as is, or move to a more appropriate location in your codebase (for example, as a method on your `Exposure` entity).
 Both of these functions take two parameters - the vibration magnitude of the equipment item being used (measured in ms/2), and the duration of use (measured in minutes):